taliyahwebb/curses/README.md

 ### Speechly
 > [!WARNING]
-> Speechly was aquired by Roblox and it seems it's Speech To Text API was shut down
+> Speechly was aquired by Roblox and it seems its Speech To Text API was shut down.
-> This service may be removed in the future
+> This service may be removed in the future.

 ## TTS services
 **Every service has its pros and cons.
 I'd advice to read about them all before making your choice.**